 A history of Treliving’s drafts with the Flames mostly reveals quality results in the early rounds as well as some later-round gems.
 The GM’s willingness to trade picks to acquire roster players has limited the potential of draft day in some years, however.
-In what follows, I offer a review and grade each of Treliving’s six drafts as GM of the Flames.
+In what follows, I offer a review and grade each of Treliving’s seven drafts as GM of the Flames.

 Flames 2014 Draft: Bennett, Franchise History on Draft Day

 Treliving landed his position with the Flames in the 2014 offseason.
 He succeeded Brian Burke, who had served as the acting GM after Jay Feaster was relieved from the position in December 2013.
 Treliving had a few months to settle in before the 2014 draft, which was held on July 27.

 As it turned out, his first selection as GM was a historic one.
 In 2014, the Flames drafted fourth overall, which was the highest pick in franchise history.
 Prior to that, the Flames had selected no higher than sixth overall since the team relocated from Atlanta to Calgary in 1980.